isxuowo/mcwiki/Lava-Fabricator.md

 The Lava Fabricator will melt stone placed on top of it into lava.
 Takes ~45 secs to complete.
 Uses 256 kW.

-When Upgraded: This machine does not currently have an upgraded version (ideas?).
+When Upgraded: Melts ice and snow in a 5x2x5 area above the machine.

 Recipe: